jruels/fun-istio/labs/04-pods/index.md

 This Pod contains two containers, one is a web server running `nginx` and the other is a fetcher process to populate an HTML file for `nginx` to display.

-Go ahead an deploy it.
+Go ahead and deploy it.
 ```
 kubectl apply -f two-containers.yml
 ```